 $6 million, 2014-2018

-Through this investment, Australia supports the work of the Mekong River Commission to improve engagement with civil society, research institutions and private sector developers; implement procedures that govern shared water use; strengthen regional basin planning; facilitate discussions between Mekong countries on how to sustainably and equitably develop the Mekong River basin; and build capacities of officials from the region to enable regional water-related cooperation.
+Australia supports the work of the Mekong River Commission (MRC) to establish norms and behaviours for managing the shared water resources of the Mekong River, including enabling regional cooperation.
+This program helps build the capacity of MRC staff and officials to improve engagement with civil society, research institutions and private sector developers; implement procedures that govern shared water use; strengthen regional basin planning; facilitate discussions between Mekong countries on how to sustainably and equitably develop the Mekong River basin.